 Together with our local and global community partners we are dedicated to our vision that all people with haemophilia and allied bleeding disorders should receive adequate care and treatment, wherever they live.

-Since our formation in 2005, we support programmes in 65 countries of the developing world where still many people with the condition lack proper diagnosis or adequate care.
-Find out more on this website and on Facebook.
+Since our formation in 2005, we support programmes in 68 developing and emerging countries where still many people with the condition lack proper diagnosis or adequate care.
+Find out more on this website and on our Facebook page.